FinalZJY/steam-game-spider/README.md

 It often occurs when you are fetching from Steam Store API.
 If you send http requests too frequently, it will return status code 429(Too Many Requests).
 Waiting for a second, it will continue fetching automatically.

+### Error fetching reviews for ${appid}.
+Retrieving ${fetched_reviews}/${total_reviews} reviews.
+Sometimes the api will return the end(response cursor == request cursor) of a game's reviews even though the fetched reviews are less than the total_reviews.
+These data will not be saved to files because they may be incorrect.
+In this case, you can try again later.